3rd Annual e-Crime & Cybersecurity Congress Switzerland

 It’s been a year of intense cyber bombardment.
 Is Switzerland doing enough to fight back?

 The e-Crime & Cybersecurity Congress Switzerland will look at how security should evolve from both a technology and a human perspective.
-Join our real-life case studies and in-depth technical sessions from the security and privacy teams at some of the world’s most admired brands.
+Join our real-life case studies and in-depth technical sessions from the security and privacy teams at some of the country’s leading organisations.

 • Getting real about cyber risk management